Danielle Staub Says Jacqueline Laurita Should Be Scared Of Her Return To ‘Real Housewives Of New Jersey’ Season 8

 A photo posted by Jacqueline Laurita (@jaclaurita) on

 Danielle, however, shared that she would gladly drop the feud if Jacqueline would simply apologize.
-But if things got even worse, the Real Housewives of New Jersey star said that she’s not afraid to air Jacqueline’s dirty laundry.
+But if things got any worse, the Real Housewives of New Jersey star said that she’s not afraid to air Jacqueline’s dirty laundry.
 She hinted that she knows a lot about Jacqueline, things that she did not want the public to know, and she’s not afraid to expose her if push comes to shove.

 “If someone’s going to continue to attack my demeanor and my dignity, I’ll give it right back.
 Because there’s no reason to be talking about me and literally, you [Jacqueline] have a job because of me, partially.
 You should be thanking me, instead of tearing at me… If I were to be asked back, [which we don’t know], she should be a little scared.
 I know her history, and I’d be very happy to share it.
 So Jacqueline, word up, say ‘I’m sorry.’
 It’s not too late honey.”